QuantEcon/lecture-source-py/source/rst/mccall_model_with_separation.rst

 Let's interpret these two equations in light of the fact that today's tomorrow is tomorrow's today

-* The left hand sides of equations :eq:`bell1_mccall` and :eq:`bell2_mccall` are the values of a worker in a particular situation *today*
+* The left-hand sides of equations :eq:`bell1_mccall` and :eq:`bell2_mccall` are the values of a worker in a particular situation *today*

-* The right hand sides of the equations are the discounted (by :math:`\beta`) expected values of the possible situations that worker can be in *tomorrow*
+* The right-hand sides of the equations are the discounted (by :math:`\beta`) expected values of the possible situations that worker can be in *tomorrow*

 *  But *tomorrow* the worker can be in only one of the situations whose values *today* are on the left sides of our two equations